Accessing the REST API Module

 As a general guidance, API calls to a particular Winmore customer account should be restricted to no more than:

 5,000 requests per day.

-If Winmore receives more than the number of requests mentioned above, the request will be rejected and you will receive a 429 error.
-While these rate limits are not enforced, higher rates than these may impact quality of service.
+If Winmore receives more than the number of requests mentioned above, the request will be rejected and you will receive an HTTP 429 error.
 Winmore may change this guidance at any time.
 As with any APIs, the Winmore APIs may change over time.
 When possible, we will provide developers with advance notification when an API will be deprecated.